 - Sing favorite patriotic songs.
 One of my favorites is To Be American.

-- Have a barbeque.
+- Have a family barbeque.
 Roast hotdogs, make s’mores, or serve your family favorites.

 You don't have to be fancy or perfect.
-Just let your loved ones know how much they mean to you, and what an awesome heritage they have.
+Just let your loved ones know how much they mean to you, and what a unique and precious heritage they have.
 With a little good humor, and patience, less than perfect times can become happy memories and a source of strength and inspiration for years to come.

 The Price of Freedom